as with any medical treatment, there are some risks and considerations to keep in mind.

 - Individuals who prefer bioidentical over synthetic hormones

-Considerations before getting pellets:
+Considerations before getting slow-release doses:

 - Use effective birth control - restore fertility